-Starting in 1956 several operations were conducted in Area IV to support nuclear programs.
+Starting in 1956, several operations were conducted in Area IV to support nuclear programs.
 Operations included reactor fuel manufacturing; disassembly and examination of reactors and used reactor fuel assemblies; fabrication, use, and storage of radioactive sources; preparation of radioactive material for disposal; research on reprocessing used reactor fuel; operation of particle accelerators; research using radioisotopes; and other miscellaneous operations, which included the conservation yard and sodium disposal facility.
 With the exception of the Radiation Materials Handling Facility, Fuel Storage Facility, and the Radiation Instrument Calibration Laboratory, operations were terminated by 1988.
 Operations were terminated at the Fuel Storage Facility and Radiation Instrument Calibration Laboratory in 1993 and 1996, respectively.
+The RMHF continues to operate in support of the DOE's cleanup efforts.